Siegel-Lab/BioSmoother/Manual.md

 The full documentation of the `init` sub-command can be found [here](https://biosmoother.readthedocs.io/en/latest/Cli.html#init).

-#### Adding replicates to an index
+### Adding replicates to an index
 Adding data for a sample or replicate to an index is done with the `repl` sub-command.
 This requires an input pairs file containing the two-dimensional interactome matrix for the aligned reads.
-Pre-processing of the data and input pairs file generation are explained in detail in the next section (3.
-Data pre-processing and input generation).
+Pre-processing of the data and input pairs file generation are explained in detail in the next section.

 The basic usage of the `repl` subcommand is as follows: